-"Well... you can vary it with everything that... that you wish."
+Well it's a... you can vary it with everything that... that you wish.

 Those of you following the subtitles word for word may wonder why we chose to translate se puede as "you can."
 Here, "you" is really an impersonal, general subject; it could also be translated as "one can."
 You see, in Spanish, the construction se + a verb in the third person (singular or plural) is commonly used to deemphasize the subject.
 Here are a few examples:

 "Spanish is spoken here"